Pinkie-Pyro/tulpaguides/creation/thunderclap-creation.md

 Hello friend,

- If you are a ﬁrst timer to this subject, I would like to take this opportunity to welcome you into our little community.
+ If you are a rst timer to this subject, I would like to take this opportunity to welcome you into our little community.
 We are going to discuss many things in detail in this document, so it is important that throughout the time that you are reading this and beyond, you keep a positive, straightforward attitude approaching the subject.
 Remember, this experience is entirely personal